 Two years ago, a number of women in various major cities engaged in a topless march through the streets, demanding equal rights under the Fourteenth Amendment to go shirtless just like men.
 The movement is known as “topless equality.”

 “One grandmother brought her six-year old grandson to the protest, saying he needs to be exposed to life,” the local Fox affiliate reported on an event in Austin, Texas.

-Similarly, marches took place in Denver, Colorado; San Francisco, California; Honolulu, Hawaii and eight other cites nationwide.
+Similarly, marches took place in Denver, Colorado; San Francisco, California; Honolulu, Hawaii and eight other cities nationwide.

-As previously reported, toplessness became a serious concern during the recent Bele Chere Festival in Ashville, North Carolina.
+As previously reported, toplessness became a significant concern during the recent Bele Chere Festival in Asheville, North Carolina.
 At one point, a senior citizen attempted to cover a woman walking around topless, but several officers restrained her from covering the woman.
 Other police officers notified concerned Christians that the act is legal in the state.
 Stockwell was present in Asheville as well.

 “I know I don’t want to see it,” Toy lamented.
 “You try to turn your head and try not to observe it. … I don’t know what it would be like to face that every day.”